diegoparis10/denoise_NIRCam/README.md

 *denoise_NIRCam* has been developed to remove stripes from each image row/column subtracting its median value, obtained masking objects and DQ-flagged pixels .
-The object masks are obtained running SExtractor (Bertin & Arnouts 1996) and dilating the resulting segmentation image, applying a careful procedure to dilate segmentation depending on ISOAREA of objects:
+The object masks are obtained running SExtractor (Bertin & Arnouts 1996) and dilating the resulting segmentation image.
+The procedure to dilate the segmentation depends on the ISOAREA of the objects and uses:
--  a 3x3 convolution kernel and the desired dilation d in pixels is applied for objects with ISOAREA lower than a threshold
+-  a 3x3 convolution kernel and the desired dilation d in pixels for objects with ISOAREA lower than a threshold
--  a 9x9 convolution kernel and a dilation of (m x d) pixels is applied for objects with ISOAREA greater than the threshold, being m a desired multiplicative factor to apply to the desired dilation d.
+-  a 9x9 convolution kernel and a dilation of (m x d) pixels for objects with ISOAREA larger than the threshold, being m a desired multiplicative factor to apply to the desired dilation d.

-The denoising is performed over the entire columns and can be executed separately for each amplificator row or over the entire rows.
+The correction is applied on the entire columns and can be applied separately on each amplificator row or on the entire rows.
 The entire rows modality is recommended in presence of very extended objects.

-Processing parameters are passed as command line options and the defaults are expressed inside brackets.
+Processing parameters are given as command line options.
+The complete list of option and help are shown below, and defaults are given inside brackets.
 Boolean options do not need arguments, calling or not calling a boolean option means 'True' or 'False' respectively.
 The defaults of boolean options are expressed in curly braces.